mantidproject/mantid/docs/source/interfaces/Indirect Fitting.rst

 Data may either be provided as a file, or selected from workspaces which have already been loaded.

 When selecting 'Multiple Input', a table along with two buttons 'Add Workspace' and 'Remove' will be displayed.
-Clicking 'Add Workspace' will allow you to add a new data-set to be fit (this will bring up a menu allowing you to select a file/workspace and the spectra to load).
-Once data has been loaded, it will be displayed in the table.
+Clicking 'Add Workspace' will allow you to add a new data-set to the fit (this will bring up a menu allowing you to select a file/workspace and the spectra to load).
+Once the data has been loaded, it will be displayed in the table.
 Highlighting data in the table and selecting 'Remove' will allow you to remove data from the fit.
-Above the preview plots will be a drop-down menu with which you can select the active data-set, which will be shown in the plots.
+Above the preview plots there is a drop-down menu with which can be used to select the active data-set, which will be shown in the plots.

 Sequential and Simultaneous fits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~